rdkcentral/firebolt-apis/requirements/style-guide-and-template.md

 This enables both consistent APIs (all properties have a recongnizable pattern) and consistent SDK implementation, which reduces the code that needs to be tested.

-Firebolt also uses [Capabilities](./general/capabilities/capabilities.md) to map APIs to availablity and permissions.
-Capabilities and methods are not required to be 1:1.

 ### 3.1.
 General Style Requirements
 All headers **MUST** be numbered, and have the parent header as the prefix, separated with '.'